Ruben-van-Breda/pbx-for-dummies/w2/day-08.md

 - File: `day8_ice_candidates.png` (diagram of host/reflexive/relayed) or annotated screenshot from Trickle ICE
 - Notes: When TURN is needed, which candidate pair succeeded, and why
 - Goal: Demonstrate understanding of NAT traversal strategies and when to anchor media.

+---

+## ✅ Quiz — Day 8 (10 Questions + Answers)

+1) What problem does NAT introduce for VoIP media?
+   - Answer: Private IP/ports are not reachable from the internet; SDP often advertises unroutable addresses.

+2) What does STUN help an endpoint discover?
+   - Answer: Its public IP and port mapping as seen by the STUN server.

+3) When is TURN required?
+   - Answer: When direct peer-to-peer connectivity fails (e.g., symmetric NAT/firewalls) and media must be relayed.

+4) What does ICE do during call setup?
+   - Answer: Gathers host/reflexive/relayed candidates and runs connectivity checks to select the best path.

+5) Name the three main ICE candidate types.
+   - Answer: Host, server-reflexive, and relayed.

+6) Why can symmetric NATs be problematic for VoIP?
+   - Answer: They map differently per destination, breaking incoming traffic unless relayed via TURN.

+7) What is trickle ICE?
+   - Answer: Incremental candidate gathering/signaling so checks start before all candidates are known.

+8) One-way audio occurs though SIP succeeds.
+Give two likely causes.
+   - Answer: RTP ports blocked by firewall or wrong public IP in SDP.

+9) Why do PBX/SBCs often anchor media?
+   - Answer: To hide/normalize endpoints behind NAT and ensure stable, routable RTP paths.

+10) What tradeoff does TURN introduce?
+   - Answer: Higher latency and relay bandwidth cost in exchange for reliable connectivity.